 Andrew Tsao's Picks

-An experienced director in theatre, film, and television, Andrew Tsao is a UW associate professor of drama and head of the CineMedia Program, a pilot program now in its second year.
-(See Perspectives article "Filmmaking Pilot Program Embraces the Liberal Arts.")
+An experienced director in theater, film, and television, Andrew Tsao is a UW associate professor of drama and head of the CineMedia Program, a pilot program now in its second year.
 His favorites:

 The Sacrifice (1986) - Andrei Tarkovsky

 Barry Lyndon (1975) - Stanley Kubrick

 The Best Years of Our Lives (1946) - William Wyler